LeonardoESousa/LeoX/README.md

 2. For exciton properties:

     - For exciton properties, you must first calculate the fluorescence and absorption spectra of the donor and acceptor molecules of interest to you.
 Copy the spectra to a folder and inside this folder run the `lx` command.
 Choose option 5.
 Follow the instructions to set the calculation parameters.
 A file called `ld.lx` will be generated with all the information.
 Importantly, diffusion length estimates are only sensible if donor and acceptor molecules are of the same kind.
+To calculate the Förster radius for transfers between different molecules, you must provide the fluorescence spectrum of the donor molecule and the absorption spectrum of the acceptor molecule.
+The fluorescence lifetime shown will correspond to that of the donor molecule.

 3. For range separation tuning: